tanin47/tanin47.github.io/_posts/2019-11-29-how-i-take-notes-in-workplace.md

 Taking notes is a very personal process.
 What works for me might not works for you.
 You'll need to iterate at your own pace to figure out what you like and don't like.
 My general advice is to approach it casually.
 Don't stretch yourself too much.
 This is similar to practicing meditation, yoga, or anything alike.
 We want to deepen our practices, but we only move forward when we are comfortable.

-There are many more ideas that I haven't tried yet.
+There are many more ideas to try.
 We can extend our categories, for example, noting how others feel in a meeting and noting our minute mistakes in social interaction.
 We can set up a framework of thinking when transferring notes, for example, spending 10 seconds coming up with questions for each noted item.

 It has been a few years already since I started taking note.
 I feel more grounded.
 I feel more thoughtful.
 I feel more confident retaining the info flowing through me.
 So, I encourage you to start taking notes in workplace, and I hope my process serves as one example that you can take and personalize to suit your style.